fayzandotcom/support-wheel-of-fate/README.md

 ### Application
 Application structure is based on Controller -> Service -> Repository pattern.
 An in-memory database is used and sample data is preloaded from 'data.sql' file in classpath on application start.
-Maven is used for dependencies and project build.

 ### UI View
 A simple web page with Bootstrap and jQuery is used to call the REST API and display the return data.
 Spring thymeleaf is used for server-side rendering of the page.